tokiclover/mkinitramfs-ll/README.md

 not implemented although it could be done easily.
 (The same goes for BTRFS support (require >=btrfs-progs-3.12))

-The order of LUKS/LVM can be changed, that is LUKS+LVM or LVM+LUKS is possible.
+The order of LUKS/LVM and LUKS/RAID can be changed, that is, use any on top of the other.

 GETTING AN INTRAMFS QUICKLY AND READY